top of page

 • Approximately 11–15 training units per week

-• Constant ballet and contemporary training
+• Ongoing ballet and contemporary training

 • Rehearsal practice, repertoire work, and creative modules